 Trinity Hospital

-I've created a page devoted to Trinity Hospital because it remains a bit of an unsolved mystery.
-A thanks to Neil Sullivan who has also jumped aboard this investigation, and the page is our combined efforts to unravel its history and fate. |
+Trinity Hospital was an institution that came and went before our time, and it took a lot of research to piece together both the physical history of the building as well as the institution itself.
+A thanks to Neil Sullivan who also jumped aboard this investigation, and the page is our combined efforts to unravel its history and fate. |

 |